 I forgot about the trash when we finally got on our tiny boat and the sun came out.
 The beauty of the lake began to shine through.
 We made the requisite stop at the floating islands before heading on to the island of Amantani for a homestay.

 The lake was showing off under a clear sky when we arrived.
 The island was beautiful and remote.
 I immediately bonded with my host family when I mistook the little boy’s headache for him requesting beer (“Cerveza?
 El niño???”).

-Slowly, I began to notice the similarities.
-They will become evident if you spend time in any place long enough.
+Slowly, I began to notice the similarities; they become evident if you spend time in any place long enough.
 I saw children playing football.
-I saw men laughing over their beer, and kids running behind us to peek at the gringas.
+I saw men laughing over their beer and kids running behind us to peek at the gringas.
 We climbed to the top of the island, an old worship site with a gorgeous view.

 “You do it,” my Spanish teacher told me—she never lost a chance to make me rehearse my language skills.
 She was especially insistent after the cerveza vs. cabeza incident.
 “You must practice!”

 I hailed him (“Hola, amigo!”—I could feel my teacher rolling her eyes behind me), and as he walked towards me, I realized he was on the phone.
 A cell phone.
 In a field.
 With a donkey.
 On an island that, to my knowledge, had very little electricity.